manhdung3010/manhdung3010/README.md

 - 👋 Hi there!
 My name is Nguyen Manh Dung.
 I am currently a student at Faculty of Information Technology, Hanoi University of Mining and Geology.
 My major is Computer Science.
 - 👀 Highly motivated and ambitious individual seeking an internship opportunity to enhance skills in software industries.
 - 🤗 Proactive, flexible and professional attitude.
-- 🌱 My main programming languages are Java and JavaScript.
+- 🌱 My main programming languages are JavaScript and Python.
 <!-- - 📄 My curriculumn vitae: [Click here](https://static.topcv.vn/topcv-cv-uploads/a84e7fb02e8075a45ddb1f40a01bae4d.pdf#toolbar=0&navpanes=0&scrollbar=0) -->

 ## 📫 How to reach me